icostin/c41/README.md

-c41: Common C Code Collection
+c41: Common C Code Collection -- OBSOLETE
 ===

+c42 is the replacement for c41.

 This is a freestanding library implementing various utility functions commonly used in most programs (for example: string manipulation).